-Taskforce Activity Description Compliance operations Planning and conduct of compliance operations (including objectives, Code Compliance Questionnaire, audits, continuous monitoring and initiation of compliance procedures).
+Taskforce Activity Description Compliance operations Planning and conduct of compliance operations (including objectives, Anti-Doping rules, regulations (and where relevant, national legislation) review, Code Compliance Questionnaire, audits, program area monitoring and initiation of compliance procedures).
 Assessment of compliance status Preparation of documentation and reporting of compliance status of Signatories to the CRC.
-Liaison between WADA and the CRC Continual improvement Structures, processes, systems, training, education, internal audits and monitoring are continually improved based on evolving experience Compliance monitoring metrics Definition and monitoring of Key Performance Indicators to ensure consistent application for all Signatories and allow assessment of progress Risk Management Plan A regularly updated plan for identification and management of uncertainties , risks and opportunities to support timely intervention and thereby mitigate or avoid risks to Code compliance.
-This includes a compliance SWOT analysis ( S trengths, W eaknesses, O pportunities and T hreats) Annual status report Annual reporting on compliance-related activities to the CRC
+Liaison between WADA and the CRC.

+Taskforce Activity Description Continual improvement Structures, processes, systems, training, education, internal audits and monitoring are continually improved based on evolving experience Compliance monitoring metrics Definition and monitoring of Key Performance Indicators to ensure consistent application for all Signatories and allow assessment of progress Risk Management Plan Development of a risk management framework , an annual plan for identification and management of uncertainties , risks and opportunities to support timely intervention and thereby mitigate or avoid risks to Code compliance.
+Annual status report Annual reporting on compliance-related activities to the CRC and via WADA's annual report.